merrikin/me477_repo/README.md

 &nbsp;&nbsp;&nbsp; [fancy_action_server.py](https://github.com/merrikin/me477_repo/blob/master/merrikin_actions/src/fancy_action_server.py)

 Function:
-&nbsp;&nbsp;&nbsp;This package demonstrates the usefullness of being able to do minor computational or otherwise administrative tasks with a single node.
+&nbsp;&nbsp;&nbsp;This package demonstrates the usefulness of being able to do minor computational or otherwise administrative tasks with a single node.
 A ROS node with an action provides feedback to its subscribers for the duration of the action.

 Inputs:
 &nbsp;&nbsp;&nbsp;Action servers require action files that define the action to be completed.
 The [action](https://github.com/merrikin/me477_repo/tree/master/merrikin_actions/action) files are located in the package directory, above src/ and include a `<name>.action` file.